rielvis/game-design-theory/README.md

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 - _This license is used as a protection against commercial plagiarism.
-I learned this stuff for free, and you should too!_
+I learned this for free and you should too!_

 - _This license does **_NOT_** stake any claim nor extend to any games where their design was informed by this write-up._